OBSIDIAN SOLAR CENTER

 Project Summary - The Obsidian Solar Center will consist of up to 4,000 acres and provide a nominal generating capacity of up to 400 MW ac (up to 680 MW dc), and an average generating capacity of up to 200 MW ac.

-The facility will be organized like an industrial park: it will contain separate individual facilities all located within the fence around the industrial park.
-The Obsidian Solar Center will likely combine two types of technology: pv solar power generation technology, and battery storage technology.
+The Obsidian Solar Center is permitted for both pv solar power generation technology and battery storage technology.
 How the generation and storage technologies are combined and built will depend on the needs and preferences of the project/power buyer(s).

-• Economic Development and Job Creation: We anticipate that his project will provide between 50 and 100 construction jobs between 2019 and 2020 and over 500 construction jobs over 2021 and 2022.
+- Economic Development and Job Creation: We anticipate that his project will provide approximately 150 construction jobs once the project has construction has begun.
 When the project is completed, the Solar Center will support 6 to 10 full time employees in ongoing Operations and Maintenance.